rsedighi/QA/README.md

 QA
 ====
-A rails app with focus on has_many through => relationships.
+A rails app with focus on has_many :through => relationships.

 ##License